 Patients taking Naltrexone hydrochloride may not benefit from opioid containing medicines, such as cough and cold preparations, antidiarrheal preparations, and opioid analgesics.
 In an emergency situation when opioid analgesia must be administered to a patient receiving Naltrexone hydrochloride, the amount of opioid required may be greater than usual, and the resulting respiratory depression may be deeper and more prolonged (see PRECAUTIONS).

 The following statements are based on the results of experiments in mice and rats.
 The potential carcinogenic, mutagenic and fertility effects of the metabolite 6-β-naltrexol are unknown.

-Naltrexone has been shown to increase the incidence of early fetal loss when given to rats at doses ≥30 mg/kg/day (180 mg/m2/day; 5 times the recommended therapeutic dose, based on body surface area) and to rabbits at oral doses ≥60 mg/kg/day (720 mg/m2/day; 18 times the recommended therapeutic dose, based on body surface area).
+Teratogenic Effects: Pregnancy Category C: Naltrexone has been shown to increase the incidence of early fetal loss when given to rats at doses ≥ 30 mg/kg/day (180 mg/m2/day; 5 times the recommended therapeutic dose, based on body surface area) and to rabbits at oral doses ≥ 60 mg/kg/day (720 mg/m2/day; 18 times the recommended therapeutic dose, based on body surface area).
 There was no evidence of teratogenicity when Naltrexone was administered orally to rats and rabbits during the period of major organogenesis at doses up to 200 mg/kg/day (32 and 65 times the recommended therapeutic dose, respectively, based on body surface area).

-Rats do not form appreciable quantities of the major human metabolite, 6-β-naltrexol, therefore, the potential reproductive toxicity of the metabolite in rats is not known.
+Rats do not form appreciable quantities of the major human metabolites, 6-β-naltrexol; therefore, the potential reproductive toxicity of the metabolite in rats is not known.

 There are no adequate and well-controlled studies in pregnant women.
 Naltrexone hydrochloride should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.